Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_compute.rst

 	*
 		- t_DataType

-		- the data type of the vector entries
+		- The data type of the vector entries.

 	*
 		- t_LogParEntries

-		- log2 of the number of parallelly processed entries in the input vector
+		- log2 of the number of parallelly processed entries in the input vector.

 	*
 		- t_IndexType

-		- the datatype of the index
+		- The datatype of the index.

 	*
 		- p_n

-		- the number of entries in the input vector p_x, p_n % t_ParEntries == 0
+		- The number of entries in the input vector p_x, p_n % t_ParEntries == 0.

 	*
 		- p_x

-		- the input stream of packed entries of vector X
+		- The input stream of packed entries of vector X.

 	*
 		- p_y

-		- the input stream of packed entries of vector Y
+		- The input stream of packed entries of vector Y.

 	*
 		- p_r

-		- the output stream of packed entries of result vector Y
+		- The output stream of packed entries of result vector Y.

 copy
 #####